amlsf/localvectormaps/README.md

 ###Planning
 ######Leaflet, Cloudmade, OpenStreetMap

-This project proved to be a test of resourcefulness in finding and selecting the the data and tools given the time constraints.
+This project proved to be a test of resourcefulness in finding, understanding, and selecting the right data and tools given the time constraints.
 With no prior experience with GIS or cartography, one of the biggest tasks was determining what data to use and how to display it on the map, as well as navigating the sea of geo systems and tools.
 This included quickly getting up to speed on the ecosystem of tools in the geo space, understanding how they fit together and their pros and cons to decide which ones would be best suited for this project.

 The application uses the Leaflet Javascript library for mapping applications, the Cloudmade API for basemap tileserving, which uses OpenStreetMaps for the base mapping data.
 I built some preliminary applications using the Google Maps API and explored Mapbox and CartoDB, but Leaflet had more features and 3rd party libraries I could use for customizing a map, had excellent documentation, and because it's open source, I didn't need to worry about Terms of Service.